-- Press "saute" and add canola oil into the Instant Pot.
+- Press "saute" and add canola oil to the Instant Pot.

 - Add onion and saute for 2 minutes.

-- Add garlic and peppers and saute for 2 more minutes.
+- Add garlic and bell peppers and saute for 2 more minutes.

-- Add beef slices, jalapenos and spices, and cook until the onion and the beef are browned.
+- Add beef slices, jalapenos, and spices, and cook everything until the onion and the beef are browned.